6:09 AM I awake.

 In the afternoon Bonnie was called into another conference room.
 As she approached, she saw that the door of the conference room was covered with blue paper.
 Inside the room, her team and friends greeted her with 43 blue helium balloons.
 They had prepared a slideshow that featured 43 different blue doors interspersed with quotes and videos from people who were working from the other office locations.
 In the background, Five For Fighting’s 100 Years was playing.

-At the end there was a surprise guest who called in.
-It was Nancy, Bonnie’s former boss and dear friend.
+At the end, there was a surprise guest who called in.
+It was Nancy, Bonnie’s former boss, and a dear friend.
 She was the one who hired Bonnie and had taught Bonnie so much over the years.
 Nancy went to the Philippines in 2001 to hire developers and one of them was me.
 She likes to joke that she went to the Philippines and got Bonnie a husband.

 After work, Bonnie’s team took her out to dinner.